nelsonBlo/dividends_analysis/README.md

 Dividends Information & Analysis for a given Period
 ===

 What companies are about to pay dividends?
 Sometimes we need to clear up this doubt.
-But in addition, we also need to know vital information about the company: its current position and historical behavior in the stock market.
-And it is also necessary to know their history of dividend payments: since when have they been paid, is the percentage increasing or decreasing, or is it constant, what is the frequency?
+But in addition, we need to get vital information about the company: its current position and historical behavior in the stock market.
+And it is also necessary to know their history of dividend
+payments: since when have they been paid? is the percentage increasing or decreasing?, perhaps is it constant?, what is the frequency?

-This app helps answer these questions quickly and supported by graphics.
-It reviews the list of companies that will pay dividends `next week` and displays the list in a grid.
+This app helps answer these questions quickly.
+It shows the list of companies that will pay dividends `next week` and displays this list in a grid.
 Information that will be seen here: Company Name, Dividend, Payment Date, etc.

 ![img_3.png](img_3.png)

-By selecting a company in this grid, related information will be displayed in the graphs and tables located below.
+By selecting a company, related information will be displayed in the graphs and tables located below.
 - Stock Price for the last 5 years:
    ![img_2.png](img_2.png)
 - Historical Dividends information: